CamilaChris1/pickleball-friendly-tournament-template/README.md

-# pickleball-friendly-tournament-template
+# Pickleball Friendly Tournament Template

-A clean and friendly pickleball tournament poster template – portfolio showcase.
+This repository showcases a clean and friendly poster template designed for community pickleball tournaments.

+This is a portfolio/demo project.
+The editable Canva template is not included in this repository.